reproducibility-challenge/iclr_2019/README.md

 - Post a public description of your report to the linked OpenReview forum
 - Submit your paper in OpenReview
 - Change the label of your issue from "in-progress" to "complete".
 Note this is when you make yourself public.
-To do that, use our [@reprobot]() and comment the following: `@reprobot change-status complete`.
+To do that, mention the organization owner [@reproducibility-org]() and comment the following: `@reproducibility-org complete`.
 Since in the form we asked your team lead's Github ID, this command can only used by him/her.
 We verify your ID and if you are assigned to this particular issue then we change the label of the issue to "complete".
 - Link your Github reproducibilty repository in your issue comment (Optional but recommended, obviously!).
 - Submit a PR referring to this issue where you submit your report.

 ### Leaving the competition

-If you choose to leave the competition, please comment the following: `@reprobot change-status close` which will close the issue if you are the valid owner of the issue.
+If you choose to leave the competition, please comment the following: `@reproducibility-org close` which will close the issue if you are the valid owner of the issue.
+If you want to work on another paper or work on the same paper, you will have to resubmit our form.

 ## Task Description